 Both types of error can easily lead to improper testing (too much or too little) and missed diagnoses.

 Availability error is when clinicians choose the first thing that comes to their mind.
 This often misestimates the prior probability of disease because a recent or memorable experience makes a given diagnosis more "available" to come to mind.
-Experience often leads to overestimation of probability when there is memory of a case that was dramatic or that involved a patient who fared poorly or a lawsuit.
-For example, a clinician who recently missed the diagnosis of pulmonary embolism in a healthy young woman who had vague chest discomfort but no other findings or apparent risk factors might then overestimate the risk in similar patients and become more likely to do chest CT angiography for similar patients despite the very small probability of disease.
+Experience often leads to overestimation of probability when there is memory of a case that was dramatic, involved a patient who fared poorly, or a lawsuit.
+For example, a clinician who recently missed the diagnosis of pulmonary embolism in a healthy young woman who had vague chest discomfort but no other findings or apparent risk factors might then overestimate the risk of pulmonary embolism in similar patients and become more likely to order chest CT angiography for similar patients despite the very small probability of disease.
 Experience can also lead to underestimation.
 For example, a junior resident who has seen only a few patients with chest pain, all of whom turned out to have benign causes, may begin to do cursory evaluations of that complaint even among populations in which disease prevalence is high.